snowshoestamp/php_sdk/README.md

 callback.php

 3. As mentioned before, index.php just redirects to the stamp screen.
-The address of the stamp screen is https://beta.snowshoestamp.com/applications/client/<your app key here>/    If you are using our index.php, you'll see a comment showing you where to put the app key.
-If you're linking to it from somewhere else, you can link to the above address, replacing <your app key> with the app key you can find on your Application page on our site.
+The address of the stamp screen is https://beta.snowshoestamp.com/applications/client/&#60;your app key here&#62;/    If you are using our index.php, you'll see a comment showing you where to put the app key.
+If you're linking to it from somewhere else, you can link to the above address, replacing &#60;your app key&#62; with the app key you can find on your Application page on our site.

 4. Now open callback.php  You will see two comments telling you where to put your app key and app secret.